stdombek/docs/content/en/docs/Serials/_index.md

 More information about templates: ["Using Templates" by Owen Stephens]( https://folio-org.atlassian.net/wiki/spaces/FOLIOtips/pages/154861687/Using+Templates)

 ## Generating predicted pieces
-To generate predicted pieces, you first need to add a publication pattern to your series.
+To generate predicted pieces, you first need to add a publication pattern to your serial.

 1. In the Serial record pane, click **Actions** and then **Generate predicted pieces**